 Kate Azizova, Peer Mentor, New College

-Kate is a third-year student majoring in Management with a concentration in Strategy.
+Kate is a fourth-year student majoring in Management with a concentration in Strategy.
 Kate is actively involved in student organizations including serving as a Senior Consulting Associate and Internship Supervisor for Enactus.

 Why does Kate make the time to be a peer mentor?
 "I love mentoring younger people, whether it is academic or developmental.
 FLC provides an opportunity to give back and be a part of someone else's development, which is extremely rewarding.
 To me this opportunity is all about giving back to the Rotman community.
 I have met many meaningful mentors and I only hope to make a significant difference in someone else’s path."

-Mehwish Siddiqui, Assistant Peer Mentor, St. Michael's College (Wednesdays)
+Mehwish Siddiqui, Peer Mentor, St. Michael's College (Wednesdays)